ligato/docs/docs/plugins/vpp-plugins.md

 **KV Data Store**

-Put the ACL configuration data into an etcd data store using the [ACL key][key-reference].
+Put the ACL configuration data into an etcd data store using the [VPP ACL key][vpp-key-reference].

 Example configuration:
 ```json